votingworks/arlo-cvr-encryption/README.md

 This command randomly generates a public/private keypair that the election official will use for subsequent arlo-e2e computation.
 The resulting file, by default `secret_election_keys.json` should be treated as sensitive data.
-The public key will be separately included in the public.
+The public key will be separately included in the public tally results.

 ### arlo_tally_ballots